💡 Quick Answer

 ⚠️ Avoid This

-Avoid bowing too deeply or for too long in casual situations, as it can seem overly formal or even insincere.
+Avoid bowing too deeply or for too long in casual situations.
+It can look overly formal, unnatural, or more serious than intended.

 The Japanese Perspective on Bowing